WH Group Ltd

 Support to third-party suppliers

-In China, the company mentions that it promotes circular economy featuring regional crop production and farming, using manure as organic fertiliser.
-The company does not disclose information about supporting third-party arable farmers with sustainable use of manure to minimise pollution risks.
+The company mentions that it promotes a circular economy featuring regional crop production and farming, using manure as organic fertiliser.
+The company does not disclose information about supporting third-party arable farmers with a sustainable use of manure to minimise pollution risks.

 Circularity